phthic/soupkitchens/app/views/static/notes.md

 Sunday night:
-1. Blog
+1. MONDAY: Blog
-2. do README, pick a license
+2. do README, pick a license DONE
-3. check/add helper methods and partials
+3. MONDAY: check/add helper methods and partials, esp partials.
 4. record working on this:   DONE, in Flatiron folder on desktop
-5. commit often
+5. commit often WORKING ON IT!
-6. make a video walkthrough -- zoom, then put on youtube and get url
+6. MONDAY: make a video walkthrough -- zoom, then put on youtube and get url

 7. fix bugs